alexandergnaenskigit/FHIR_API_DOCUMENTATION/src/docs/ProviderDirrectoryApi.md

 ### OrganizationAffiliation

-OrganizationAffiliation is a central entity for an organization.
-It means that this entity contains info about organization, network, location, and healthcareService.
+OrganizationAffiliation is a central entity which connects info about organization, network, location, and healthcareService.
 You can use OrganizationAffiliation to search organization in the selected network:

 1. Get OrganizationAffiliation by network<br/>
   [https://portal.aidbox.myparamount.org/OrganizationAffiliation?network=75ca8a25-2914-42c3-9022-af3236e6b2cb](https://portal.aidbox.myparamount.org/OrganizationAffiliation?network=75ca8a25-2914-42c3-9022-af3236e6b2cb)